ImmacularIT/DebianAIServerSetup/03-SearXNG/SearXNG-Setup.md

-# Running SearXNG with Custom Settings in Docker
+# Running SearXNG with Custom Settings in Docker (Non Working)

 ## Overview